Second siege of Meereen

 Meanwhile, Tyrion Lannister, who had been enslaved and had escaped to the Second Sons, whom he has joined, has been trying to convince Ben Plumm to defect to Daenerys.
-When the Second Sons are commanded by a messenger from Gorzhak zo Eraz, the slaver commanding the Yunkish armies that day, to give their aid against the Greyjoy's, the mercenaries present refuse the order, in Ben Plumm's absence.
+When the Second Sons are commanded by a messenger from Gorzhak zo Eraz, the slaver commanding the Yunkish armies that day, to give their aid against the ironborn, the mercenaries present refuse the order, citing Ben Plumm's absence.
 Meanwhile, Viserion is snatching and devouring corpses in the air which are being thrown by the Wicked Sister, while Rhaegal flies over the bay and circles the clashing ships of the Iron Fleet and Qarth.
 When Plumm returns, he informs his men that Malazza, the Girl General, commands them to defend the Wicked Sister, in case Barristan will turn to that trebuchet when the Harridan is down.
 However, Malazza's command had ended at dawn, and a new messenger arrives, informing the Second Sons that commander Gorzhak zo Eraz has been slain by the Tattered Prince, and that the Windblown have declared their loyalty for Meereen.
 Command is now being held by Morghar zo Zherzyn, who commands the Second Sons to give their aid to the Company of the Cat and the two Ghiscari legions defending the Harpy's Daughter, as the Targaryen Unsullied are marching for the trebuchet.
 When Tyrion makes a sarcastic comment, the messenger recognizes him for an escaped slave.
-Jorah Mormont kills the messenger, and the Second Sons declare they have always been loyal to Daenerys.
+Jorah Mormont kills the messenger, and the Second Sons declare they had been loyal to Daenerys all along and their defection had been no more than a ruse.

 Dragons wheeled overhead, their shadows sweeping across the upturned faces of friend and foe alike.